IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 Our English-to-X training data condition follows that of the offline task.
 The list is available [here](https://iwslt.org/2026/offline#training-data-and-data-conditions).
 [ACL 60/60 dataset](https://aclanthology.org/2023.iwslt-1.2/) can be used as the development set.
-The development data can be found [here](https://aclanthology.org/attachments/2023.iwslt-1.2.dataset.zip), while the YAML files containing the audio information (useful for metric computation) can be found [here](https://fbk.sharepoint.com/:u:/s/MTUnit/ETIMufobKrxLqfePQCvss8gBJ-2QMsFBJGqfJQEepGETfQ?e=HGwB6x).
+The development data can be found [here](https://aclanthology.org/attachments/2023.iwslt-1.2.dataset.zip), while the YAML files containing the audio information (useful for metric computation) can be found [here](https://fbk.sharepoint.com/:u:/s/MTUnit/ETIMufobKrxLqfePQCvss8gBJ-2QMsFBJGqfJQEepGETfQ?e=HGwB6x) and the ACL paper PDFs (useful for the *speech-to-text with extra context* track) can be found [here](https://drive.google.com/file/d/15ZGQ2odmXeDbEVgl0h8YaNoqWcbdxmcR/view?usp=sharing).

 ### Czech-to-English